Learning extremal graphical structures in high dimensions: Introduction

-For more general graphs, such as the two graphs on the right of Figure~\ref{fig:intro}, no methods that guarantee consistent graph recovery exist in the world of extremes.
+The second main contribution of our paper is methodological.
+While the method in \cite{EV22} consistently learns tree structures, for more general graphs such as the three graphs on the right of Figure~\ref{fig:intro}, no methods that guarantee consistent graph recovery existed in the world of extremes before the methods introduced in this paper; see Section~\ref{sec:lit} and Remark~\ref{rem:wanzhou} for a discussion of recent contributions in this direction.
 In the present paper, we propose a general methodology to learn arbitrary graphs for the class of H\"usler--Reiss distributions \citep{HR1989}.
 Those distributions share many attractive properties of multivariate normal distributions and have been widely used in modeling multivariate and spatial extremes \citep[e.g.,][]{dav2012b, EMKS2015}.
-They are parametrized by a $d\times d$-dimensional variogram matrix $\Gamma$, which can be shown to contain the underlying graph structure.
-More precisely, \cite{EH2020} show that for any $m \in V$, the Farris transform $\Sigma^{(m)} \in \R^{d \times d}$ \citep{FKE70} with entries
+They are parametrized by a $d\times d$-dimensional variogram matrix $\Gamma$, which happens to coincide with the extremal variogram.
+In this distribution class, the positive semi-definite H\"usler--Reiss precision matrix $\Theta$ \citep{H21}, obtained by a transformation of $\Gamma$, contains the extremal graph structure as its zero pattern.
+We propose \eglearn{}, a majority voting algorithm that uses lasso-type penalties to estimate the sparsity structure of this matrix.
+Using our concentration bounds for the empirical variogram $\hat \Gamma$, we prove universal high-dimensional structure recovery guarantees for \eglearn{} that hold for arbitrary graph structures.